LuiseFreese/blog/digital-clutter-time.md

 ## structure your work

 The best life advice I ever became, was from the steward* ess in any plane: "Put your own oxygen mask before you help others."
+This means for my work:

+* No back to back meetings, I schedule half an hour upfront and after a meeting to prepare/postprocess to reflect and note down which impact the content of the meeting ahs on my work and about which implications I need to think
+* Beyond that, I schedule focus time.
+I use [Cortana](https://calendar.help] for that and I never postpone my focus time to fit in a meeting.
+* I don't read or process my emails as the first thing I do in the morning, but I reserved a slot for processing my mails.
+To enjoy my inbox zero, [I follow this process]( https://github.com/LuiseFreese/blog/blob/main/how-to-stay-organized-with%20your-emails-like-rockstar.md)
+* schedule your breaks.
+This is even more important when working from home.

+If we first schedule breaks, processing time and focus time to actually get work done, and then see, if meetings fit in our calendar as well, we will establish more healthy working habits as if we want to be everywhere and block ourselves because we can't get anything done anymore.
+My post on [how to avoid overcommitting](https://m365princess.com/how-to-avoid-overcommitting/) relates to this.